Enzoonofre/Enzoonofre/README.md

 ### 🌟 About Me

-- 🎓 I am currently studying [Your Field of Study] at [Your University/Institution].
+- 🎓 I am currently studying Information system at federal university of Uberlandia
-- 💼 I work as a [Your Job Title] at [Your Company].
-- 🌐 I enjoy working on web development, machine learning, and open source projects.
+- 🌐 I enjoy working on machine learning, and open source projects.
-- 🧩 In my free time, I love solving puzzles, playing video games, and exploring new tech.
+- 🧩 In my free time, I love playing video games, and exploring new tech.

 ### 🛠️ Skills